plusjade/hopjoy/pages/environments/web-browser.md

 - HTML maps out your application environment via the DOM.
 - CSS stylizes your application environment.
 - Javascript powers your application.

-(Get up to speed with HTML and CSS and be able to build a base environment)